patymunoz/simulated-annealing-algorithm/README.md

 This is a typical behavior we expect from the algorithm in case that we want to *minimize* the cost of the solution.
 As we see from the graph, in x axis we have the number of iterations and in y axis we have the cost of the solution.

 It's interesting to see that the behavior in the first iterations is very unstable.
 This is because the temperature is high and the probability of accepting the error is high.
 So, the algorithm is gonna accept the error even if the error is positive.
 But, as we move forward in the algorithm, the temperature is lower and the probability of accepting the error is lower.
-So, the algorithm is gonna accept the error only if the error is negative.
+This is part of what I tried to explain in the previous intuition part so, I hope it helps you :)
 ## References

 [1] Grabusts, P., Musatovs, J., & Golenkov, V. (2018).
 The application of simulated annealing method for optimal route detection between objects.
 ICTE in Transportation and Logistics 2018 (ICTE 2018).
 Rezekne Academy of Technologies, Atbrivoshanas al. 115, Rezekne, LV-4601, Latvia & Belarusian State University of Informatics and Radioelectronics, Minsk, st. Platonov 39, Belarus.